MirleWillems/FinalThesisCode__Mirle___Willems___2002654/README.md

 # Final Thesis Code - Mirle Willems - 2002654

-This repository exists of the following elements:
+This repository exists of the following elements.
+(Per elelement it is indicated where the code originated from or of which code it was based.

 ## Attribute classifiers:
 This folder contains code for training all Attribute classifiers.
 These classifiers are divided into three main attributes: Hood, Closure, Length and Style.
 Moreover, it contains, per main attribute, the code to split the dataset inot train, test and valiation set.

+The code to train the classifiers is based on https://www.youtube.com/watch?v=1Gbcp66yYX4&t=139s

 ## Linear SVMs
 This folder contains code to fit all Linear SVMs, calculate the conditional entropy and plot the t-SNE plot, divided per attribute.

+The code to calculate the conditional entropy score originated from the StyleGAN repository.

 ## Splitting data - One vs Rest approach